 Joists are the repetitive floor members, and the plan has to communicate two things about them: which way they run and how far apart they sit.

-- On-centre spacing is the distance from the centre of one joist to the next, written as something like
+- On-center spacing is the distance from the center of one joist to the next, written as something like

 J1.
 A schedule elsewhere on the sheet expandsJ1into an actual size and material.